adamassi/IOT_CATCH_THE_FLAG/README.md

   * note: in the platform we used, the ENA and ENB of the driver were connected together, so in order to be able to control the speed of each side separately, we didnt use libraries for controlling the speed, but we wrote the code of the ESP for controlling the motors using PWM on th IN1, IN2, IN3, IN4.

 ## Folder description :
-* ESP32: source code for the esp side (firmware).
+* ESP32: source code for the esp
+* path_algorithms: files used in planning the algorithm
-* Documentation: wiring diagram + basic operating instructions
+* Documentation: wiring diagram + poster + 3d printed parts
-* Unit Tests: tests for individual hardware components (input / output devices)
+* Unit Tests: tests for individual hardware components
-* flutter_app : dart code for our Flutter app.
-* Parameters: contains description of parameters and settings that can be modified IN YOUR CODE
+* PARAMETERS.py: contains the parameters and settings that can be modified in the code - hardcoded parameters.
-* Assets: link to 3D printed parts, Audio files used in this project, Fritzing file for connection diagram (FZZ format) etc

 ## ESP32 SDK version used in this project:
 "esp32" SDK version 2.0.17 by Espressif Systems.